ppy/osu-wiki/wiki/Beatmap_Editor/Song_Setup/en.md

 At OD0, a player can get a hit score of 300 at less than 79.5ms away from exactly hitting it on-time.
 On the other end of the scale, OD10 requires being less than 19.5ms away for the same hit score of 300.

-There are four mods which alter overall difficulty timing when activated:
+There are four mods which alter Overall Difficulty timing when activated:

 - [Easy](/wiki/EZ): Halves the OD value.
 - [Hard Rock](/wiki/HR): Multiplies the OD value by 1.4, up to a maximum of OD10.